nationalparkservice/acoustic_discovery/README.md

 A significant amount of time was invested in training species models to perform optimally.
-However, users can expect varied detection performance depending on the species/background noise/etc. since the model learns from the data and the data isn't always perfect or complete.
+However, users can expect varied detection performance depending on the species/background noise/etc. since the model learns from the data and the data aren't always perfect or complete.
 Some common considerations for users that affect performance:

 * Species